Vancouver and Lower Mainland area charities and community groups are great places to buy Christmas trees from during the holiday season.

 In North Vancouver, the 11th Seymour Scouts operates its annual Christmas tree fundraiser at 489 Dollarton Highway.

-The trees at the Seymour Scouts lot usually range in price from about $70 up to $170 depending on the size.
-Three types of trees were on sale in 2023 – Fraser Firs, Grand Firs and Noble Firs.
+The trees at the Seymour Scouts lot typically range in price from approximately $70 to $170, depending on their size.
+Three types of trees were on sale last year – Fraser Firs, Grand Firs and Noble Firs.

 Click 11th Seymour Scouts Christmas Trees for more information.